 1. When bitten:

-Ophidiophobia, or the fear of snakes, is a psychological condition characteristic of humans, stemming from the obsession with snake species.
-The term originates from ancient Greek, comprising the word "ophit" meaning snake and "phobia" meaning fear.
+Ophidiophobia, or the fear of snakes syndrome, is a psychological condition characteristic of humans, stemming from the obsession with snake species.
+The term originates from ancient Greek, consisting of the word "ophit" meaning snake and "phobia" meaning fear.
 Snakes are a species of legless reptiles, which makes them frightening.
 The obsession increases with the presence of many species of snakes that are highly venomous and large in size.
 However, not all snake species are venomous.
 Even non-venomous species can be dangerous by constricting their prey until it suffocates and can no longer resist.
 Venomous snakes only need to bite and inject venom into the victim's blood, paralyzing the body immediately.
 There are about 3000 different species of snakes in the world, but only about 15% of them are venomous.
 Beautifully colored snakes are often the ones with strong venom.
 The most dangerous snakes, such as pit vipers, cobras, sea snakes, or rattlesnakes, always pose a threat to humans and other animal species.

 Snake venom is divided into three main groups: cytotoxin, neurotoxin, and hemotoxin.
-When attacking, snakes often use this venom to paralyze the nervous system, destroy blood cells, or induce unconsciousness.
+When attacking, snakes often use this venom to paralyze the nervous system, destroy blood cells, or cause unconsciousness.
 Some venomous snake species can kill hundreds of adult humans.

-In summary, if snake venom is ingested orally, you only face risk if your digestive system is damaged.
+In summary, if snake venom is ingested orally, you only face risks if your digestive system is damaged.
 Although there are venomous snakes that can be fatal, the danger depends on the type of venom and the method of exposure to the human body.

 2. Research:

 Snakes are formidable and fascinating creatures, quite confident to spend their lives with deadly venom sacs hidden just behind their eyes.
-So what is our specialty in Vietnam?
+So, what is our specialty in Vietnam?
 Snake wine.
 Many people also wonder if eating such venomous snakes is dangerous.
 The answer is no. Because the venom is two glands located in the snake's jaw, not in the meat.
 According to traditional medicine, snake meat has a sweet and salty taste, is warm in nature, and has effects on treating wind and dampness.
-Ancient people ate snake and found pain relief, which is not coincidental as the image of the snake has been associated with the medical field for thousands of years.
+Ancient people ate snakes and felt pain relief, which is not coincidental as the image of the snake has been associated with the medical field for thousands of years.

-3. Using snake venom:
+3. Using venom:

-If snake venom is used arbitrarily, it poses many risks to life.
+If venom is used arbitrarily, it poses many risks to life.
 Professor Duong Trong Hieu emphasized that this is a dangerous joke.
 First, snake venom can affect the nervous system, causing paralysis, pain, and respiratory failure, cardiac arrest.
 Second, the venom contains foreign proteins, which can cause unwanted allergic reactions, ulcers, and are very difficult to treat.
 Third, it can destroy blood cells, rupture red blood cells, causing blood loss very quickly.
 Professor Hieu also advised us to remove the venom before using snakes for soaking in wine.
 It is best to cut off the snake's head, internal organs, and then soak the venom.

-Drinking snake venom directly is a dangerous act and can lead to serious consequences for human health and life.
+Drinking snake venom directly is a dangerous act and can lead to serious consequences for health and human life.
 When a person drinks snake venom directly, the toxic compounds in the venom will come into direct contact with the mucous membranes of the digestive tract, which can cause terrifying effects on the body.

 One of the first effects that snake venom can cause when ingested directly is its impact on the digestive system.
-Snake venom contains toxic substances that can cause inflammation, ulcers, pain, and damage to the stomach and intestinal lining.
+Snake venom contains toxic substances that can cause inflammation, ulcers, pain, and damage to the mucous membranes of the stomach and intestines.
 Symptoms such as nausea, vomiting, abdominal pain, and diarrhea may appear immediately after drinking snake venom, and can lead to dehydration and loss of body fluids, causing extremely dangerous dehydration.

 4. Snake venom: